-The Cooperative is constructing, in cooperation with the Trinity River Authority of Texas ("Authority") and the City of Houston, Texas, a hydropower facility with an installed capacity of approximately 24Mw to be located at the Lake Livingston Dam.
-The estimated total cost to construct the hydropower facility is \$155,000,000.
-The project is under construction as of December 31, 2019.
-The Cooperative has been approved for and has issued a total of \$106,355,693 in Clean Renewable Energy Bonds (CREBS) (Note 10).
-The Cooperative intends to finance the project with the use of allocated CREBS related to the project and to use RUS funds for their remaining financing needs.
+In 2020, the Cooperative completed construction, in cooperation with the Trinity River Authority of Texas ("Authority") and the City of Houston, Texas, a hydropower facility with an installed capacity of approximately 24Mw located at the Lake Livingston Dam.
+The total cost to construct the hydropower facility was approximately \$156,000,000.
+The Cooperative has been approved for and has issued a total of \$106,355,693 in Clean Renewable Energy Bonds (CREBS) (Note 9).
+The Cooperative has financed the project with the use of allocated CREBS related to the project and used RUS funds for their remaining financing needs.